-\begin{remark} There are two terms on the right-hand side of Equation~\eqref{eq:lowerbound}: the first term characterizes the dependence on $M$ and the second term corresponds to the regret lower bound for the standard online learning setting.
+where $\Expect_{\theta^\star}$ denotes taking expectation w.r.t.~the distribution based on the parameter $\theta^\star$, and $c>0$ is a numerical constant independent of $(T,M,d, s_0)$. \end{theorem} We shall present the main steps in the proof Theorem~\ref{thm:dynamiclowerbnd} here and defer the details to Appendix~\ref{appendix:proof_lower_bnd}. \begin{remark} There are two terms on the right-hand side of Equation~\eqref{eq:lowerbound}: the first term characterizes the dependence on $M$ and the second term corresponds to the regret lower bound for the standard online learning setting.
 We have mentioned in the previous section that standard online learning (corresponding to $M=T$) is a simple special case of dynamic batch learning.
 Since a larger $M$ provides better opportunities for adapting the decision-making process, a dynamic batch learning problem will only have worse regret compared to standard online learning setting.
 Consequently, a lower bound to standard online learning is immediately a lower bound to dynamic batch learning.
 Of course, the lower bound to dynamic batch learning will get worse, particularly when $M$ is small (corresponding to limited chances to adapt one's decisions), hence the first term on the right-hand side of Equation~\eqref{eq:lowerbound}.
 We see that the break-even point---where the two lower bound terms equalize (up to log factors)---occurs at $M=O\big(\log{\log{(T/s_0)}}\big)$.
 Consequently, taking into account the log terms, we see that when $M < O\big(\log{\log{(T/s_0)}}\big)$, the first term dominates the lower bound, while the second term dominates the lower bound once $M$ gets larger than $\Theta\big(\log{\log{(T/s_0)}}\big)$. \end{remark}